claus-e-andersen/clanLattice/README.md

 clanLattice is an R package.
 The purpose of the package is to provide functions that facilitate creation of graphs using the Lattice graphical system in R. Lattice is a panel-based, high-level data visualization system mainly authored by Deepayan Sarkar [1].
-The system is a re-implementation and improvement of the original Trellis plots from S-plus.
+The system is a re-implementation and improvement of Trellis plots from S-plus.
 The design of Trellis plots are based on the original research by Bill Cleveland from Bell Labs [2].

 An important function in the clanLattice package is txtplot() which enables production of automated measurement reports consisting of both text and lattice plots.